jagdeepjain/datetimepicker-ui-test/README.md

 Pre-Requisite To Run Test
 =========================
-Assuming you have jdk install 1.6 or later, maven installation is required to run test.
+Assuming you have jdk 1.6 or later and maven installed.

 Running Test
 ============
-Navigate to ui-test-datetimepicker directory and execute below command.
+Execute below command from root directory.
 ```
 mvn clean test
 ```